Gloriavale leaders apologise for 'abhorrent' sexual abuse, child labour

 "It is a letter of apology that draws a firm line in the sand between the past and the future."

-The West Coast sect has come under fire of late after a number of members were charged with offending - including sex and child abuse.
+The West Coast sect has come under fire of late after a number of members were charged with offending - including sexual and child abuse.

 The Employment Court also ruled that a group of ex-Gloriavale members were employees from when they were just 6 years old and they regularly undertook "strenuous, difficult, and sometimes dangerous" work when they were still legally required to be at school.